VladimirSapozhnikov/my-dataquest-projects/README.md

 ### Project Milestones:
 - [x] Clean datasets by removing non-English apps, duplicates, incorrect data, non-free apps.
-- [x] Create and analyse frequency tables for total number of apps developed in App Store and Google Play.
+- [x] Create and analyse frequency tables for the total number of apps developed in App Store and Google Play.
 - [x] Hypothesise that the optimal app category is "Games" based on the analysis done so far.
-- [x] Perform deeper analysis by looking at more factors such as "number of installs" and "number of reviews".
+- [x] Perform deeper analysis by looking at more features such as "number of installs" and "number of reviews".
 - [x] Reject the initial Hypothesis and come to the conclusion that the optimal category is "Social Networking".

 ## Project 2: [Bayes Spam Filter](https://github.com/VladimirSapozhnikov/my-dataquest-projects/blob/main/Project%202/Naive%20Bayes%20for%20message%20classification%20project.ipynb)